 In recent years, many analysts have argued that appreciation of assets should not be included in calculating net returns from the year's operation of a farm business.
 For example, if the value of the land increases \$20,000 during the year, this \$20,000 should be considered ownership income rather than operating income.
-Similarly, if the value of a herd of breeding stock increases \$5,000 during the year due to a change in the general level of cattle prices, this \$5,000 should not be included in annual operating l/The amount that would be available for alternative investments should be adjusted for the tax that would be paid on the sale of farm assets, but seldom is.

-The same concept can be applied to depreciable assets such as income. machinery and buildings, but the mechanics are more difficult.
+Similarly, if the value of a herd of breeding stock increases \$5,000 during the year due to a change in the general level of cattle prices, this \$5,000 should not be included in annual operating income.
+The same concept can be applied to depreciable assets such as machinery and buildings, but the mechanics are more difficult.
 For example, the depreciation on a tractor that is charged to the income statement should reflect using up a year in the life of that tractor.
 Take a simple example in which a machine has an initial cost of \$12,000 and is expected to provide services for 12 years.
 With straight line and no salvage value, each year's depreciation would be \$1,000.
 After six years, the adjusted basis or book value would be \$6,000.
 However, during a period where machinery prices were rising at 5 percent per year, a new machine at the end of year six would cost \$16,081 and the value of the used machine would likely be greater than if there were no inflation.
-Rather than reducing the depreciation to reflect the effects of inflation, "real" depreciation should be charged to the income statement and appreciation should be credited to the ownership The difficult part is to know how to calculate "real" account. depreciation.
+Rather than reducing the depreciation to reflect the effects of inflation, "real" depreciation should be charged to the income statement and appreciation should be credited to the ownership account.
+The difficult part is to know how to calculate "real" depreciation.
 In practice, those who calculate appreciation on machinery use income tax depreciation as a proxy for real depreciation.
 A comparison of income tax adjusted basis with market value at both the beginning and the end of the year allows appreciation to be calculated.
 With rapid depreciation for income tax purposes, it is likely that both depreciation and appreciation are overstated.